RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 >"Precious metals and collectibles have an unforgeable scarcity due to the costliness of their creation.
 This once provided money the value of which was largely independent of any trusted third party” Nick Szabo (2005)

-Notable Examples of unforgeable costliness and the impact on relative scarcity are presented in the following table with the scarcest assets, that reliably store value over time, having a consistent feature set:
+Notable Examples of unforgeable costliness and the impact on relative scarcity are presented in the following table.
+The scarcest assets which reliably store value over time, have a consistent feature set:

 1. **Improbability of existence** due to mythology and skill of the creator, a low natural abundance or a hard coded fixed supply.
 2. **Requirement for expenditure  of capital, energy and time** during production in the form of physical mining, Proof-of-Work, capital expenditure  and human effort